ninolomata/bao-cva6-guide/README.md

 For every path starting with */path/to/* substitute it by the corresponding absolute path in your machine.

+Alternatively, you can use the provided script to build the toolchains:

+`source ./scripts/build-tools.sh`

 Finally, initialize the repo and all the submodules by running:

 `git submodule update --init`